 One of the fastest ways to kill an orchid is to over water it.
 That is why the three ice cubes once a week regime is so great.
 The gives a pre-measured amount of water reaching the soil with a slow drip process.
 Just test your ice cubes a bit first.
 They should melt down to about 1/4 cup of water.

 A phalaenopsis potting soil is very light.
-If it outgrows the pot, be sure to use a good quality light soil mix such as this Phalaenopsis potting mix from our affiliate Amazon.
+If it outgrows the pot, be sure to use a good quality light soil mix such as Phalaenopsis potting mix.
 The mix is made from chunk peat blended with western fir bark, hardwood charcoal and coarse perlite for a well draining soil.

 My main concern for orchid growing was the humidity needs that I had previously heard about.
 Phalaenopsis orchids are what is known as a monopodial growth without any pseudobulbs to help store moisture.
 It is for this reason that one needs to provide good humidity.
 50-70% is considered ideal.
 However, as long as the plant is kept well watered, it will adapt to a lower humidity.
 You might try light misting at first to get it used to your conditions.

 Phalaenopsis orchids are also known as “moth orchids.”
 The are one of the longest blooming orchids and produce flowers that last from 2 to 6 months before dropping.
 They will also bloom 2- 3 times a year once they are mature.

 Once the orchid has has flowered the first time, cut the stem just above the node where the first flower bloomed.
 You may find, to your delight, that a new flower stem will emerge in about 2 months.
 If no flowers grow, just cut the stem off near the base of the plant where it emerged.

 Phalaenopsis orchids need to be re-potted in the spring or fall.
 Use a medium grade orchid mix.